Shaftesbury: History

 In the 17th century the cloth industry formed part of Shaftesbury's economy, though much of the actual production took place as a cottage industry in the surrounding area.
 In the 18th century the town produced a coarse white woollen cloth called 'swanskin', that was used by fishermen of Newfoundland and for uniforms.
 Buttonmaking also became important around this time, though with the later advent of industrialisation this subsequently declined, resulting in unemployment, starvation and emigration, with 350 families leaving for Canada.
 Malting and brewing were also significant in the 17th and 18th centuries, and like other Dorset towns such as Dorchester and Blandford Forum, Shaftesbury became known for its beer.

 The railways however bypassed the town, which had consequences for Shaftesbury's economy; during the 19th century the town's brewing industry was reduced to serving only local markets, as towns elsewhere in the country could transport their produce more cheaply.
 During the 19th century the population of the town grew little.
+The population was 3,170 by the time of the 1841 census.

 The town hall was built in 1837 by Earl Grosvenor after the guildhall was pulled down to widen High Street.
-It has been designated by English Heritage as a grade II listed building.
-Shaftesbury Town Hall is next to the 15th-century St Peter's Church.
+It has been designated by English Heritage as a Grade II listed building.
+Shaftesbury Town Hall is next to the 15th-century St Peter's Church which is Grade II* listed.
 The Westminster Memorial Hospital was constructed on Bimport in the mid-19th century with a legacy from the wife of the Duke of Westminster.

 In 1918 Lord Stalbridge, 2nd Baron Stalbridge, Hugh Grosvenor, sold a large portion of the town, which was purchased by a syndicate and auctioned piece by piece over three days.
 The entire Stalbridge Estate of some 13,500 acres was sold and the title became extinct with the death of Hugh Grosvenor, 2nd Baron Stalbridge in 1949.
 His only son and heir had been killed in a flying accident in 1930.

 Most of Shaftesbury's buildings date from no earlier than the 18th century, as the Saxon and most of the medieval buildings have not survived.